Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics

 \subsection{Electron beam--laser interaction}

-As a first test case, we consider the head-on collision of an ultrarelativistic electron bunch and a tightly focused laser pulse propagating along $+z$.
-The electron bunch carries a total charge of $2.0~\mathrm{pC}$, with $2~\mathrm{GeV}$ mean energy and 4\% relative energy spread.
-Its spatial profile is Gaussian, with longitudinal full width at half maximum $\mathrm{FWHM}_{\parallel}=3~\mu\mathrm{m}$ and transverse rms size $\sigma_{\perp}=4~\mu\mathrm{m}$.
-The rms angular divergence is $\sigma_{\theta}=2~\mathrm{mrad}$.
-Note that electron beams with GeV-scale energies, pC-level charge, mrad-scale divergence, femtosecond durations, and quasi-monoenergetic spectra at the few-percent level are routinely produced in laser-wakefield accelerators in optimized operating regimes~\cite{lundhNP11, wangNC13, leemansPRL14, gonsalvesPRL19}.
+As a first test case, we consider the head-on collision of an ultrarelativistic electron bunch and a tightly focused laser pulse propagating along $+z$. {The electron bunch carries a total charge $Q=2.0$ pC, with mean energy $\varepsilon=2$ GeV and relative energy spread $\Delta\varepsilon/\varepsilon=0.04$.
+Its spatial charge density is taken to be Gaussian

+with transverse rms size $\sigma_\perp = 4$ $\mu$m and longitudinal full width at half maximum $FWHM_\parallel = 2 \sqrt{2 \ln{(2)}} \, \sigma_\parallel = 3$ $\mu$m.
+The normalization constant $Q_0$ is chosen such that $\int q(x,y,z) dxdydz = Q$.
+The beam angular profile is also taken to be Gaussian, with rms divergence $\sigma_\theta = 2$ mrad.
+The distribution of the $\theta_x$, $\theta_y$ angles about the mean propagation direction is } Note that electron beams with GeV-scale energies, pC-level charge, mrad-scale divergence, femtosecond durations, and quasi-monoenergetic spectra at the few-percent level are routinely produced in laser-wakefield accelerators in optimized operating regimes~\cite{lundhNP11, wangNC13, leemansPRL14, gonsalvesPRL19}.